ajmorton/advent_of_code/2024-pypy/Thoughts.md

 Jan

 1) Started P2 with a brute force permutation: Slow, didn't bother waiting.
 2) I know, let's create a DAG out of the page orders.
 Input was intentionally seeded with a cycle.
-Fuck.
 3) Custom partially ordered sort function?
 Works I guess

 If this years theme is malicious input I'mma live life on tilt.